TotalMiner/TotalMinerForgeSimplifier/README.md

+> ## NOTE:
+> Total Miner forums will be going offline forever on March, 18th 2022, this means the scraper will be losing support.
+The local unzipping feature will however still work.

 # Status
 TMFS is no longer maintained by Hayden or Justyn.
 Feel free to fork and continue development on your own.
 Development may resume in the future, but this is undetermined.